exercism/docs/building/tooling/docker.md

 ### Memory

 Languages can set the maximum memory they need to use to run their jobs.
 Setting this to be as low as possible means that we can run more jobs more quickly in parallel.
 It also means that people who try and abuse memory will not be able to succeed.
-Different langauges need wildly different maximum memory usage.
+Different languages need wildly different maximum memory usage.
 Benchmarking the execution of a docker run to establish the maximum memory it uses is advised and appreciated.

 Memory [should be specified](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory) using the number with suffix of b, k, m, g, to indicate bytes, kilobytes, megabytes, or gigabytes.